Loading

 David Laister will welcome guests to the event.

-Andrew Oliver Chair of Humber Marine and Renewables will open the first session of the day.
+Andrew Oliver Chair of Humber Marine and Renewables will official open the conference and introduce the first session of the day.

 An opportunity to catch-up with industry professionals and visit the exhibition.